mail2thota/ansible_provision/ansible/README.md

 ## Quickstart:
-Assuming that the foreman has provisioned the nodes,thereby run below command
+Assuming that the nodes are provisioned with OS and dependencies using foreman or manually,thereby run below command

 ```
 ./ansible_boot.sh